 Director of Speech Language Pathology Programs, Speech-Language Pathologist

-Robynne has extensive experience in the field of Speech Language Pathology having worked in early intervention, acute care, long term care, skilled nursing, rehabilitation, home care, and private practice settings.
+Robynne has extensive experience in the field of Speech Language Pathology having worked in early intervention, acute care, long-term care, skilled nursing, rehabilitation, home care, and private practice settings.
 Her experience includes work with adults and children having disorders of voice, language, fluency, articulation and swallowing.
 She is a dispenser for both the SpeechEasy and Fluency Master devices, used in the treatment of stuttering.

 Robynne is a member of the American Speech Language and Hearing Association (ASHA).
 She is Hanen certified.
 She holds the Certificate of Clinical Competence from the American Speech Language and Hearing Association, State of New Jersey licensure in the field of Speech Language Pathology, Speech Language Specialist certification from the New Jersey Department of Education, and permanent certification as Teacher of the Speech and Hearing Handicapped in New York State.
-She has received eight Awards for Continuing Education (ACE) and joins a select group of individuals who have made concerted, personal effort to continue professional learning beyond academic degree.
+She has received nine Awards for Continuing Education (ACE) and joins a select group of individuals who have made concerted, personal effort to continue professional learning beyond academic degree.